MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-serilog-3.md

 ## Use Serilog in your ASP.NET Core application

-In this section, you'll integrate Serilog into your ASP.Net Core application to log data and send it to your KQL table.
+This section explains how to integrate Serilog into your ASP.NET Core application to log data and send it to your KQL table.

 ### Install the package